automationhacks/automationhacks.github.io/_posts/2019-06-26-7-myths-about-software-testing.md

 cases asserting your app then every last one of them needs to be automated.

 What people learn from experience is that every new test that is added adds its own maintenance costs.
-Experienced people who have got their hands down in the trenches know that&nbsp;**Test selection and prioritization**&nbsp;i.e choosing what to automate and when is an essential skill and can make all the difference between successful or failed automation projects.
+Experienced people who have got their hands down in the trenches know that **Test selection and prioritization** i.e choosing what to automate and when is an essential skill and can make all the difference between successful or failed automation projects.

 ### 7. As a tester, we should be isolated from devs and should not look at dev code/PRs/Unit tests {#f4e8}